 This Technical Report was prepared at the request of Gensource by a team consisting of Qualified Persons (QPs) from Terra Modelling Services Inc. ("TMS"), DFH Geoscience & Engineering LLC ("DFH"), ENGCOMP Engineering & Computing Professionals Inc. ("Engcomp") and its subconsultants and Gensource.
-The purpose of this report is to provide updates made the Tugaske Project since the previous NI 43-101 Technical Report (Fourie et al., 2018) was published, including summarization of the detailed reports produced and reviewed as part of the debt financing due diligence.
-Updates in this report are also made to both the Resource and Reserve, incorporating the geological information obtained from the two most recent exploration wells completed by Gensource (V-4-1 and V-8-4, completed in 2018 and 2019 respectively), and optimization of the mine plan and cavern layouts for the Project during FEED.
+The purpose of this NI 43-101 Technical Report is to reflect the most current financial information resulting from the project financing process, as well as correction to the base case Mineral Resource and Mineral Reserve numbers previously reported based on a discrepancy found in the March 2021 NI 43-101 Technical Report (Fourie et al., March 2021).